rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 	Worker1: received [0.7]
 	Worker3: received []
 	Worker2: received []
-	->  [5]: [None, None, None, None] # printing yields no return value, hence that empty list
+	->  [5]: [None, None, None, None] # printing yields no return value, hence that empty list, "wait=False" argument to sendCommand would suppress it

 **Explicit initialization from python script**

-Though usefull for advanced operations, the function sendCommand() is not enough to efficiently manipulate the yade instances in all cases.
-Even basic features of the python language are missing, e.g. function definitions and loops are a problem - in fact every code fragment which can't fit on a single line is.
-In practice the mpy module provides a mechanism to initialize from a script.
+Though usefull for advanced operations, the function sendCommand() is limited.
+Basic features of the python language are missing, e.g. function definitions and loops are a problem - in fact every code fragment which can't fit on a single line is.
+In practice the mpy module provides a mechanism to initialize from a script, where functions and variables will be declared.

-Whenever Yade is started with a script as argument the script name will be remembered, and if initialize() is executed (in the script itself or interactively in the prompt) all Yade instances will be initialized with that same script.
-It makes distributing function definitions and simulation parameters trivial (and even distributing scene constructions as seen later).
-This behaviour is very close to what happens classicaly with MPI: all processes execute the same program.
+Whenever Yade is started with a script as argument the script name will be remembered, and if mpy.initialize() is called (by the script itself or interactively in the prompt) all Yade instances will be initialized with that same script.
+It makes distributing function definitions and simulation parameters trivial (and even distributing scene constructions as seen below).
+This behaviour is what happens classicaly with MPI: all processes execute the same program.

-If the first commands above are pasted into a script used to start Yade, there is a small surprise: all instances insert the same bodies as master.
+If the first commands above are pasted into a script used to start Yade, there is a small surprise: all instances insert the same bodies as master (with interactive execution only master was inserting).
 Here is the script:

 .. code-block:: python

 	# script 'test1.py'
 	wallId=O.bodies.append(box(center=(0,0,0),extents=(2,0,1),fixed=True))
 	for x in range(-1,2):
 		O.bodies.append(sphere((x,0.5,0),0.5))
 	from yade import mpy as mp
 	mp.initialize(4)
 	print( mp.sendCommand(executors="all",command="str(O)",wait=True) )